Ted Bundy: Death row, confessions and execution

 When it became clear that no further stays would be forthcoming from the courts, Bundy supporters began lobbying for the only remaining option, executive clemency.
 Diana Weiner, a young Florida attorney and Bundy's last purported love interest, asked the families of several Colorado and Utah victims to petition Florida Governor Bob Martinez for a postponement to give Bundy time to reveal more information.
 All refused.
 "The families already believed that the victims were dead and that Ted had killed them", wrote Nelson.
 "They didn't need his confession."
 Martinez made it clear that he would not agree to further delays in any case.
 "We are not going to have the system manipulated", he told reporters.
 "For him to be negotiating for his life over the bodies of victims is despicable."

 Boone had championed Bundy's innocence throughout all of his trials and felt "deeply betrayed" by his admission that he was, in fact, guilty.
 She moved back to Washington with her daughter and refused to accept his phone call on the morning of his execution.
-"She was hurt by his relationship with Diana [Weiner]," Nelson wrote, "and devastated by his sudden wholesale confessions in his last days."
+"She was hurt by his relationship with Diana [Weiner]", Nelson wrote, "and devastated by his sudden wholesale confessions in his last days".
 Hagmaier was present during Bundy's final interviews with investigators.
 On the eve of his execution, he talked of suicide.
 "He did not want to give the state the satisfaction of watching him die", Hagmaier said.

-Bundy was executed in the Raiford electric chair at 7:16 a.m.
+Bundy rejected his last meal and was executed in the Raiford electric chair at 7:16 a.m.
 EST on Tuesday, January 24, 1989.
 His last words were directed at his attorney Jim Coleman and Methodist minister Fred Lawrence: "Jim and Fred, I'd like you to give my love to my family and friends."
-Hundreds of revelers sang, danced and set off fireworks in a pasture across from the prison as the execution was carried out, then cheered as the white hearse containing Bundy's corpse departed the prison.
-He was cremated in Gainesville, and his ashes scattered at an undisclosed location in the Cascade Range of Washington State, in accordance with his will.
+A few hours prior to his execution, Bundy was allowed to make two phone calls to his mother, during which he apologized to her, stating: "I'm so sorry I've given you all such grief, but a part of me was hidden all the time."
+Hundreds of revelers sang, danced, and set off fireworks in a pasture across from the prison as the execution was carried out, then cheered as the white hearse containing Bundy's corpse departed the prison.
+He was cremated in Gainesville, and his ashes were scattered at an undisclosed location in the Cascade Range of Washington State, in accordance with his will.